Cho-yun Hsu: Academic career

-Hsu is one of the founding members of the Chiang Ching-kuo Foundation for International Scholarly Exchange, and has served as chair of its North American Committee since 1989.
+Hsu was one of the founding members of the Chiang Ching-kuo Foundation for International Scholarly Exchange, and served as chair of its North American Committee beginning in 1989.
 During the 1990s, he was instrumental in providing funding to a number of universities and colleges to establish teaching positions on Chinese studies.
 He oversaw a gradual shift in the Foundation's grants from established scholars to young scholars.
 Hsu recommended CCK Foundation grants to libraries to catalog rare Chinese books and to digitize historic maps of East Asia.

+Death

+Hsu died 3 August 2025, at the age of 94.

 Books

 Hsu authored or coauthored numerous publications: